ARM-software/arm-trusted-firmware/docs/porting-guide.md

 *   An opaque pointer that the platform may use as needed.
 *   The `MPIDR` of the primary CPU.

-The platform must copy the contents of the `meminfo` structure into a private variable as the original memory may be subsequently overwritten by BL3-1.
-The copied structure is made available to all BL3-1 code through the `bl31_plat_sec_mem_layout()` function.
+The platform can copy the contents of the `meminfo` structure into a private variable if the original memory may be subsequently overwritten by BL3-1.
+The reference to this structure is made available to all BL3-1 code through the `bl31_plat_sec_mem_layout()` function.

+On the ARM FVP port, BL2 passes a pointer to a `bl31_args` structure populated in the secure DRAM at address `0x6000000` in the opaque pointer mentioned earlier.
+BL3-1 does not copy this information to internal data structures as it guarantees that the secure DRAM memory will not be overwritten.
+It maintains an internal reference to this information in the `bl2_to_bl31_args` variable.

 ### Function : bl31_plat_arch_setup() [mandatory]